UoA-eResearch/roonka_volume_models/README.md

 #### Prerequesites

 * Blender 2.79
-* Load in the layers you wish to connect.
+e* Load in the layers you wish to connect.

 #### Running the Script